harfbuzz/harfbuzzjs/README.md

 1. Install clang, lld and git
 2. `./build.sh`

-Note that if building on Mac OS X, clang 11.0 needs to be installed from Homebrew (`brew install clang`).
+Note that if building on Mac OS X, clang 11.0 needs to be installed from Homebrew (`brew install llvm`).
 Also note that Homebrew clang is not in the path by default, so you need to add `/usr/local/opt/llvm/bin` to your path or you will get weird compiled errors.